-1. Hold the Recharge button until the motor starts to turn, then let go.
-This initiates a recharge.
-On most units, the tank will start filling.
+1. You'll begin by holding the Recharge button until the motor starts to turn, then let go.
+This starts a recharge.
+On most units, your tank will start filling.

 2. Advance to the Brine cycle by tapping the Recharge button one time.
 Check your drain hose here and see if there is a small trickle of water draining.
 If you cannot see the end of the drain hose, readjust it to have an air gap: